OpenJML/openjml.github.io/tutorial/AssumeStatement.md

 ```

 But now we add an erroneous assume statement, one that contradicts the
 precondition.
-Remember that the precondition may be assumed to prove the
+Remember that the precondition is assumed at the start of a
-method implementation (and any postconditions) and that the assume statement
+method implementation and that the assume statement
-is also silently assumed.
+is also silently assumed at its location in the body.
 ```
 // openjml -esc T_assume3.java
 public class T_assume3 {
   //@ requires i > 0;
   public void example(int i) {
     //@ assume i < 0;
-    //@ assert false;
+    //@ assert false; // No error because the precondition and assume statement contradict!
   }
 }
 ```